We Weren't Given Anything for Free

-We Weren't Given Anything for Free (Original Italian title: Non ci è stato regalato niente) is a 2014 medium-length documentary film directed by Eric Esser.
+We Weren't Given Anything for Free (Non ci è stato regalato niente) is an Italian language 2014 documentary film directed and produced by Eric Esser.
 The film is a portrayal of former partisan and later trade unionist Annita Malavasi, who, using the code name Laila, counted as one of the few high-ranked women in command in the Italian Resistance Movement during the German occupation of Italy in the Second World War.

 Synopsis

 The film deals with the Italian resistance in the Second World War from the perspective of women who were communist partisans.
 In a series of interviews, the protagonist Malavasi tells about her career as a resistance fighter.
 The chronological narration begins with the occupation of the country by German troops on 8 September 1943 (see the Armistice of Cassibile) and ends with its liberation on 25 April 1945.
 During this time period, Malavasi goes from being a support for her brother, to going underground, to commanding her own unit in the mountains.

 Over the course of the film, she visits her friends Gina Moncigoli and Pierina Bonilauri, both former resistance fighters she had met during the war.
 For these three women, their experience in the resistance constituted the beginning of their own emancipation within a patriarchal society.